8go/TrezorPass/README.md

 - - -
 **Question:** Does TrezorPass call home?
 Send any information anywhere?

 **Answer:** No. Never.
 You can also use it on an air-gapped computer if you want to.
 It does not use any network calls at any time.
+It does not update itself automatically.
 - - -
 **Question:** Does TrezorPass have a backdoor?